 Hours: I’m generally available between 8 AM and 1 PM, including weekends.
 Two-hour minimum.

 Planning: If possible, please schedule appointments at least 48 hours in advance.
 To keep the quality and accuracy of the interpretation high, please plan on a 10-minute break each hour and a 30-minute lunch break.

 My geographic range is Burlingame to Palo Alto, California.
-I go farther afield only under special circumstances.
+I sometimes go farther afield, but then a 3-hour minimum applies.